MoralPLai: A Creative Method for Communicating and Co-shaping AI Ethics Research2025-09-18T13:42:16+02:00

 Christoph LütgeTUM School of Sciences and Technology

-Project Lead Communication Expert
+& Project Lead

 Franziska Poszler